Predrag Đorđević: Early career

 Having started his career in the youth section of Radnički Kragujevac, Đorđević's talent was spotted by Red Star Belgrade scouts who signed him and then loaned him to Spartak Subotica. Đorđević first moved to Greece to play for third division Paniliakos in December 1992.
-He was an instrumental figure as the Pyrgos club achieved successive promotions. Đorđević made his debut in the Greek Championship on 27 August 1995.
+He was an instrumental figure as the Pyrgos club achieved successive promotions. Đorđević made his debut in the Championship on 27 August 1995.

 Olympiacos

 Đorđević came to Olympiacos from Paniliakos together with Stelios Giannakopoulos in 1996.
-Dušan Bajević signed him for Olympiacos in the summer of 1996, leaving A.E.K.
-The Serbian established himself as the club's dead-ball specialist, penalty taker and leader.
+Dušan Bajević signed him for Olympiacos in the summer of 1996, leaving AEK Athens The Serbian established himself as the club's dead-ball specialist, penalty taker and leader.
 He formed, along with Grigoris Georgatos, an outstanding left wing for Olympiacos in 1998–99 and they were the catalytic factor for Olympiacos qualifying to the UEFA Champions League 1998–99 quarter-finals.
 He scored 50 goals in his first five seasons at Olympiacos, all of which brought titles.
 Another superlative season in red and white followed in 2002–03, Đorđević scoring 14 league goals and providing 15 assists.
 He also hit form in the UEFA Champions League, scoring four goals in six games which included a hat-trick against Bayer Leverkusen (6–2).
 In 2003–04, Đorđević recorded 10 goals and 22 assists and was voted the best foreign player in the Greek ever Alpha Ethniki.

 In 2004–05, he missed his club's first three Champions League matches through injury, but returned to score the winning goal against Deportivo La Coruña.
 He captained his side in all four UEFA Cup matches, scoring against Newcastle United.
 He led his side to the domestic double, appearing in 25 league matches, scoring five goals and providing six assists, before signing a two-year contract extension.

-Amazingly, 2005–06 was then 34-year-old Đorđević's most productive season, only missing one game in the Greek National A division, leading the club's scoring charts with 15 goals and reaching a total of 110 in the competition.
-The icing on the cake was his appearance that summer in 2006 FIFA World Cup.
+2005–06 was then 34-year-old Đorđević's most productive season, only missing one game in the Greek National A division, leading the club's scoring charts with 15 goals and reaching a total of 110 in the competition.
+He then appeared on next year's 2006 FIFA World Cup.